 In the quarter, the three categories that out-performed the company average were men's, accessories and children's - the latter of which is currently being restructured and shrunken in square footage on the selling floor.

-"We are taking a little space away from children because it has the lowest productivity," explained Wesley McDonald, senior evp, cfo, during Kohl's earnings conference call this morning.
+"We are taking a little space away from children because it has the lowest productivity," explained Wesley McDonald, senior evp, cfo, during Kohl's earnings conference call last week.